Skip to Content

 11. Have A Brew At Icy Strait Brewing

-If you love to try craft beer when you travel, then stop by Icy Strait Brewing.
+If you love to try craft beer, then stop by Icy Strait Brewing.
 You can sample red, blonde, and IPA on the corner of Hill and Front Streets in Hoonah.

-The small business sells Alaskan classics such as Alaska Reindeer Chili, salmon cakes, and fish chowder along with your brew.
+Pair your beer with Alaskan classics such as Alaska Reindeer Chili, salmon cakes, and fish chowder.
 The menu changes often, but the food always represents the Last Frontier.

 12. Rent A Kayak

 Explore the sheltered waters of Port Frederick in a two-person kayak.
-With a wilderness guide to show you the way, the three-hour tour doesn’t require any prior experience.
+A wilderness guide accompanies you on the three-hour tour.

 Kayakers in Icy Strait Point